electron-userland/spectron/README.md

 ## Known Limitations / WIP

+Chromedriver is not currently restarted in between tests; this is a consequence of using the `wdio-chromedriver-service`.
+Separate worker processes are spawned by WDIO for each spec file, but within a given spec file, test state is likely to bleed into subsequent tests.
+See the [migration doc](docs/migration.md#chromedriverrestartbehaviour) for more details.

 Not all Electron APIs are currently supported.

-The old functionality of the Electron `remote` API (now found [here](https://github.com/electron/remote)) is not yet fully replicated.
+Some old functionality provided by the Electron `remote` API (now found [here](https://github.com/electron/remote)) is not yet fully replicated.

 Some Electron API functions may not work due to serialisation errors; this is a consequence of the new way of accessing electron methods from renderer processes, this is by design and can be worked around.